kiniry/objective-c/s093042/assignment4/README.md

 Heap trashing and thrashing
 ---------------------------
-No testing was done to profile the performance of the heavy use of the heap.
+No testing was done to profile the performance of heavy use of the heap.

 Method invocation costs
 -----------------------